rschristopher/ischristtrue.com/src/truth.md

  as if to
  desensitize honest seekers,
  to soothe them into
- accepting intellectual failures
- and the inevitable nihilism
+ accepting the inevitable nihilism that follows from not answering the fundamental questions of life.
- that follows.

 Find one of these so-called
  experts and ask them yourself --